cepitacio/terraform-provider-haproxy/docs/resources/stack.md

 - `wait_at_least` (Number) The wait at least of the http-request rule.
 - `wait_time` (Number) The wait time of the http-request rule.

-Read-Only:

-- `index` (Number) The index of the http-request rule (automatically managed by the provider).

 <a id="nestedblock--backend--http_response_rules"></a>
 ### Nested Schema for `backend.http_response_rules`